hoan7902/PHP_DB_SHOP/server/api/api.md

 }
 ```

-# Get Users By ID API
+# Get User By ID API

 This API allows admin/self to get an information about one user on the platform.